Hi, I’m Bri.

 I coach athletes across a wide range of experience levels — from those preparing for their first trail or ultratrail race to experienced runners seeking long-term performance gains.

-I also support athletes who transition to road running or racing during the winter months to build speed and become more well-rounded, as well as those who incorporate regular cross-training through multiple sports, such as skiing in winter or cycling in the spring and summer.
+I also support athletes who enjoy balancing time on the roads & the trails, as well as those who incorporate regular cross-training through multiple sports, such as skiing in winter or cycling in the spring and summer.

 Your current level of fitness is less important to me than your willingness to commit to the training process.
-I value consistency over perfection.
+I value consistency & effort over perfection.

 Endurance Nutrition.